franciskershaw/game-of-fives/README.md

 ### Features left to implement

 * One day I would love to have this game available on a network basis allowing users to challenge other human users to a game in real time.
-The real life game after all is not a game between user and computer, but between several human users using psychology more than luck to determine how to play their oponant.
+The real life game after all is not a game between user and computer, but between several human users using psychology more than luck to determine how to play their opponent.
 * I also envisage eventually implementing a dedicated results page, accessible via the homepage, which goes into further detail about the user's play history, broken up organised by the various difficulty settings they have chosen to play on.
 At the moment this was not vital to the fulfilment of my user stories, and would make more sense once a user is able to play against other humans - as this would be a far more interesting set of results to record and analyse.

 ## Technologies used